 - to modify your home or vehicle to accommodate your own needs or the needs of a dependant in the case of severe disability

 4. If your superannuation includes insurance cover you may be able to take this as an income.
 Talk to your superannuation fund to discuss your options.
 Applications have to be prepared carefully with attention to accuracy and ensuring all the necessary attachments are included.
 Where medical certificates are required, these must include the exact wording stipulated in the documents.

 Initial information may be obtained from your superannuation fund.
-Assistance in completing the application may be available from the Leukaemia Foundation Support Services staff or from financial counsellors.
+Assistance in completing the application may be available from the Leukaemia Foundation Support Services staff or from financial counsellors (see our Useful contacts page for contact details).
 Careful study of your last annual superannuation statement will usually enable you to determine what, if any, insurance benefits you may be entitled to.

 Superannuation, insurance, and other benefits

 Maurice Blackburn Lawyers have provided the following fact sheets to give you further information about superannuation and other benefits.
 Maurice Blackburn is proud to work with the Leukaemia Foundation to provide this advice for people living with blood cancers and their families.

 What is superannuation?